Power Query is a new add-in that was introduced in Excel 2013 by Microsoft and was that popular that they made it backward compatible with Excel 2010.

 Click Next and select the Install button:

 Click Yes if it asks you if you want to install Power Query on your computer.
-The install will now begin.
+The install for Power Query in Excel 2013 will now begin.

 You will get the following message once your install has been completed successfully.
 Press Finish!